Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 Fish.java, method <reverseAppearance>, Line 66-75

 ### Description:
-As a OOP language. java doesn't recommend the use of switch statements.
+From line 66-75, there's a switch statement with 8 cases.

 ### Solution:
-Separate the cases into different methods.

-### Explanation
-put the cases ")","(" into method <round_bracket>
+Separate the cases into different methods. put the cases ")","(" into method <round_bracket>
 put the cases "<",">" into method <angle_brackets>
 put the cases "{","}" into method <curly_brackets>